parrt/cs601/projects/proxy.md

 	}
 ```

 It's a good idea to have a debug flag in `ClientHandler` that, when true, prints out all sorts of interesting information.
-Here is what mine prints out:
+Here is what mine prints out (the 63787 is the port number associated with the individual socket connection, not the server socket):

 ```
 SOCKET 63787